Dviros/EDR_SinkHole/README.md

 ## Recommendations
 EDR vendors should offer their customers a list of dynamically changed telemetry gateways, ranging across the world, in order to try and communicate back in any case of network tampering.
-These dynamic gateways should use a masked and hard to identify addresses to make it harder for attackers to distrupt communications.
+These dynamic gateways should use masked and hard to identify addresses to make it harder for attackers to distrupt communications.